A Place to Call Home

 Educational and cultural opportunities were stressed from the early planning and are striking components of the programs at the Commons.
 University faculty and staff, and residents themselves provide a pool of speakers for late afternoon events.
-Many recitals and musical programs are available as a part of the relationship between University Commons and the School of Music, Theatre & Dance and other parts of the University.
-A large elegant room contains the lecture/recital area at one end and the dining area at the other The dining area is supported by a fully equipped commercial kitchen.
-Optional four course dinners are served two evenings a week.
-The preparation and service are conducted by culinary arts students from Washtenaw Community College, as a part of the relationship between University Commons and another Ann Arbor institution..
+Many recitals and musical programs are available as a part of the relationship between University Commons and the School of Music, Theater and Dance and other parts of the University.
+A large elegant room contains the lecture/recital area at one end and the dining area at the other.
+The dining area is supported by a fully equipped commercial kitchen.

 Many of the residents are retired, while some are fully employed at the University or in businesses and some are employed part-time or are volunteers.
 This diversity is a positive contribution to the character of the Commons.
 Many residents travel and some of the residents maintain other residences in the United States or foreign countries.

 A professional management company employs the Community Director, an Administrative Manager and the maintenance staff.
 An elected Board of Directors and numerous committees plan and oversee the many programs and activities.